Psalms For Life

 Though it’s never to be worshipped, creation is God’s handiwork, given to us in sacred trust.
 So the psalmist wants to live wholly for her incomparable God, as if creation belongs to him personally—which it does.
 And she prays for the day when God renews the earth, making it a place where everyone exercises the same kind of care for his creation as he does.

-During your free moments today, pray these words:
+In your free moments today, pray these words:

-Worship YHWH, my soul within me!
+Worship YHWH, my soul within me.

 How awesome you are, YHWH my God